Skip to main content

 • Career opportunities.
 Adding a certificate in international law to your JD can highlight your dedication to your focus area.
 Enhance your profile when pursuing career options.

 • Specific certificate courses.
-Deepen your knowledge with courses related to human rights, immigration law, and even foreign relations law.
+Deepen your knowledge with courses related to human rights, immigration law, and international criminal law.
 Choose from a wide array of international law courses.

 • Opportunities outside the classroom.
 Participate in Immigration Clinic, Moot Court, or the Willamette Journal of International Law and Dispute Resolution